 Skin Biopsy

-In some cases, a skin biopsy may be performed, especially when genetic results are delayed or unclear.
-Techniques such as immunofluorescence mapping (IFM) or electron microscopy (EM) help pinpoint the level of skin separation and the proteins affected, offering clues to the EB subtype.
+In some cases, a skin biopsy may be performed, especially when genetic testing is delayed or results are unclear.
+Techniques such as immunofluorescence mapping (IFM) or electron microscopy (EM) help pinpoint the level of skin separation and the proteins affected, aiding in the diagnosis of EB type and subtype.

 Importance of Early Diagnosis